-Mabelle w.
-Mathew’s Parents Rev. Edwin Mathews Adeline Mathews, born My, 9th, 1844, Dundee Mich.
+Mabelle Winifred Mathew’s Parents: Rev. Edward Mathews and Adeline Mathews, she was born My, 9th, 1844, Dundee Mich.

 When he started for home he was 300 miles from the port where he could get a ship.
 He was very ill and not expected to live.
 But, against all advice to the contrary he determined to start maintaining that the motion of being carried in a hammock would help his condition.
 So with 8 carriers and a baby parrot he had caught for a gift for me, he started.
 Do not know how long that trek through the jungle took him, but he did recover and he get home and live many years, but was always a victim of the dread African fever which attacked him at times.
 We had that parrot for 30 years.
 Father was deaf and used a long black speaking tube which he wore around his neck.
 This saved his life numerous times.
 The natives being superstitious became alarmed when he took the black tube from around his neck and pointed the mouthpiece toward them.
 They thought it was the devil and they beat a hasty retreat.